yuahmed/dig245-hello-world/README.md

 ## Introduction

-A simple assignment to practice using Atom, Git, and Github to write, track, and publish HTML pages.
+Practice using VS Code, Git, and Github to write, track, and publish HTML pages.

 <details>